nfnth/nfnth/README.md

 Katrina Ann / Noah "me" / Adam that's Drake / and the GoT girl that looked back

 Julie Pfingst and Amanda Cassidy and Rochester qQ to QQ 10+ B rest in resume

+Sebolt gas station that Mad magic pill box now has a doppleganger in AA haven

+my missing Sounders tickets and the Mariners I had to go alone Perry

+now I feel bad for Holt and the only place Wolverine Tower no 777 to drinks at the Crisler

+poor Ed's aircraft carrier and the Stephen Blackird he lost and his private bathroom and the detectives that share cells with ASB